 What you're trying to convey here is how the user will experience the content, how they'll navigate the system, how they'll be presented with data.
 As far as aesthetics or content goes we're agnostic, that will be part of a content and creative creation strategy, which we'll take part in, but these are the user experience principals we will be championing in those discussions.

-How do you measure if what you've done is actually effectual?
+Is what you've done is actually effectual?
+How do you quantify the quality of an emotional experience?
 You could go to a white board and write, in get big letters, the legend "More people to buy product" and believe me you'll make friends by doing so, but you'll make longer lasting friends if you can quantify and prove that you've done it.

 I'm a big believer in H.E.A.R.T. developed by Google, and use it whenever I can.
 You can download the full paper here.